lo1ol/DarkroomTimer/README.md

 1. F Stop test mode: ability to print tones and part tones of prints (decreasing f stop step).
 After that you can see the log
 2. Linear test mode: simple mode for linear testing
 3. Print mode: ability to stop printing at any time.
 Usefull for getting fast masking values
-4. Mask mode: for printing with accurate masks
+4. Mask mode: for printing with accurate masks.
+Hold extra btn while set mask to go back to first mask.
+Click start btn when set mask to play melody after printing this mask -- usefull, when you don't want to forgot to do something.
+For example, change filter.
 5. Split grade test modes: the same as fstop and linear test modes, but allows to set base time.
 After printing base, the melody is playing to not forget change filter

 ## Killer features: